South Carolina Promissory Notes

 Create Demand Promissory NoteSouth Carolina Usury Law and Note Requirements

 South Carolina usury law is governed by South Carolina Circuit Courts.
-The maximum allowable interest rate is 8.75% (8.75% or Federal Reserve rate plus 4%).
+The maximum allowable interest rate is 12% (No general usury cap for private one-time lenders; a lender regularly in the business of making consumer loans is capped at 12% unless licensed as a supervised lender.
+8.75% legal rate absent a written agreement.).
 Penalties for exceeding the usury limit include: Forfeiture of all interest.
-The statute of limitations for enforcing a promissory note in South Carolina is 3 years.
+The statute of limitations for enforcing a promissory note in South Carolina is 6 years.
 Notarization is not required but recommended.
 Our documents are designed to comply with South Carolina law and include all required provisions.

 Frequently Asked Questions